KEMONOYA/zettelkasten/ZETTELKASTEN/Element buffer object.md

 glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, EBO);
 glBufferData(GL_ELEMENT_ARRAY_BUFFER, sizeof(indices), indices, GL_STATIC_DRAW);
 ```

+All other initialization involving *VBO*s and *VAO*s is done as you normally would.

 Finally, during the main loop, instead of drawing using `glDrawArrays()`, we use `glDrawElements(mode, count, type, indices)`:
 ```c++